NREL/disco/docs/source/pv-deployments.rst

 We recommand to run this ``generate-jobs`` command with ``--hierarchy=city`` and generate jobs on all feeders within the city path, if your simulation/analysis jobs run relatively stable, this way can help avoid the repeated job generation work on regions, substations, or feeders.
-For test or debug purpose, it's good to specify ``--hierarchy=feeder`` for generating config file with one job, or ``--hierarchy=substation`` with a few jobs.
+For test or debug purpose,it's good to specify ``--hierarchy=feeder`` for generating config file with one job, or ``--hierarchy=substation`` with a few jobs.